prlakshm/maps/README.md

 In Mapbox.tsx, we used a useState hook to manage the map view state, overlay data, latitude and longitude inputs, and highlighted coordinates.

 We also included aria labels throughout our code, such as in ControlledInput and REPLHistory to enhance user accessibility.
+We included keyboard shortcuts, such as submitting a command by pressing "Enter" and navigating to the command input by clicking "Ctrl+b".
+You can navigate to the latitude input by pressing "Ctrl+q", press "Tab" to navigate to the longitude input, then press "Enter" to submit the coordinates.

-TRuntime and space optimizations are evident in our construction of components such as ControlledInput, which were designed independently to be reused across the application, promoting clean and maintainable code.
+Runtime and space optimizations are evident in our construction of components such as ControlledInput, which were designed independently to be reused across the application, promoting clean and maintainable code.
 Efficiently updating the command history and UI in response to user actions, minimized unnecessary